ton-community/ton-docs/docs/develop/dapps/asset-processing/jettons.md

     the expiration time and the outgoing message with the given `query_id` is not found, then the request should (this is optional) be marked as expired and should be safely resent.
 15. Look for incoming messages in the account.
-16. If a message that uses the `excesses` op code exists, the message should be decoded and the `query_id` value should be retrieved.
+16. If a message that uses the `Excess 0xd53276db` op code exists, the message should be decoded and the `query_id` value should be retrieved.
 A found `query_id` must be marked as successfully delivered.
 17. Go to step 5.
 Expired requests that have not been successfully sent should be pushed back to the withdrawal list.